FRRouting/frr/doc/user/installation.rst

 .. index:: Linux configurations

-There are several options available only to GNU/Linux systems:
+There are several options available only to GNU/Linux systems [#]_.
-@footnote{GNU/Linux has very flexible kernel configuration features}.
 If you use GNU/Linux, make sure that the current kernel configuration is what you want.
 FRR will run with any kernel configuration but some recommendations do exist.

 - CONFIG_NETLINK